Share This Article:

 • Your local council may require you to register a pet; check first with their rules and regulations.

-Do you have other pets or small children that may be impacted by a new arrival?
+Do you have other pets or small children that a new arrival may impact?

-• Make sure your other household members are both welcoming and comfortable with other animals.
-If you have small children or other pets, be sure to mention this to the rescue organisation you are working with.
+• Ensure your other household members are welcoming and comfortable with other animals.
+If you have small children or other pets, mention this to the rescue organisation you are working with.

 • Other plans and circumstances can prevent you from giving fostering your full attention.
-From going on holiday to being pregnant, you might not currently be ready to foster, or you might be in the perfect place.
+From going on holiday to being pregnant, you might not be ready to foster or be in the perfect place.

-Do you have the time required to foster care?
+Do you have the time required for foster care?

 • Make sure you have enough “free” time to take care of a foster pet who might need extra attention as they transition into life in a home.